ace-racer/azure-architectures-chat-app/README.md

 # Microsoft Azure solution architecture brainstorming buddy
-A chat app with Azure architectures to discover answer to architecture questions on Azure
+A chat app with Microsoft Azure architectures to discover answer to architecture questions on Azure

 # Description
 Microsoft Azure solution architecture brainstorming buddy aims to find answers to your queries on Azure architectures especially on analytics use cases.